 2. Time to burn-through of the floor/deck system.
 If burn-through is not reached prior to laboratory personnel ending the test, the time at which the test was ended and reason for ending the test shall be reported.

-302.6.1.2.2.4 Documentation.
-The test shall be recorded with photographs and video documentation positioned to view the entire front of the open side of the module.
-A timing reference, mechanical or electronic, shall be included in all photographic and video records.
+302.5.1.2.2.4 Documentation.
+The test shall be recorded with photographs and video documentation positioned to view the front of the open side of the module.
+A timing reference, mechanical or electronic, shall be included in the photographic and video records.

-302.6.1.2.2.5 Test report.
+302.5.1.2.2.5 Test report.
 The report shall include the following Items 1 through 6: